VeraMendes/VeraMendes.github.io/_posts/2020-03-08-The-Trash-Panda.md

 5. automate bounding boxes to identify the object
 6. add background to images with no background

-I was responsible for the first two points of this tool, Trevor took care of points 3 & 5, Timothy took care of point 6 and implementing the downloader and Tobias worked on point 4 and the API.
+I was responsible for the first two points of this tool, <a href="https://tclack88.github.io" target="_blank">Trevor</a> took care of points 3 & 5, <a href="https://www.gamesbytim.com/p/home.html" target="_blank">Tim</a> took care of point 6 and implementing the downloader and <a href="https://tobias.fyi/" target="_blank">Tobias</a> worked on point 4 and the API.
 Then we collected images in various way from the web, each of us had around 17 classes and 1K+ images per class.
 We passed the images through the auto-annotation tool and then adjusted mannualy with *labelImg*.
 The dataset was saved in an S3 bucket on AWS and then using an AWS EC2 instance we runned our images though an ANN model using YOLO and darknet framework.